 Some of the symptoms you may see:

-- Internal symptoms: these fungi may cause either white or brown rot in the heartwood; both are structurally weakening.
-In some cases, the tree becomes hollow and may remain stable, but decay usually leads to weakening and eventual breakage or wind throw.
+- Internal symptoms: these fungi may cause either a white rot or a brown, often cubical, rot in the heartwood; both are structurally weakening.
+In some cases, the tree becomes hollow and may remain stable, but decay can often lead to weakening and eventual breakage or wind throw.
 Foresters distinguish top rots, which affect upper parts, from root or butt rots which affect the roots and base of the tree.
 The latter, such as Meripilus giganteus (giant polypore, found most commonly on beech), are particularly damaging because the whole tree may fall

 - Unfortunately there is little you can do in terms of hygiene or cultural control to prevent bracket fungi